 The best sites for rental listing have a lot of traffic so your listing gets seen.
 But look beyond that to ones that make listing simple and offer tools to take applicants to the next step in the process.

-Because I own long-term rental properties, I’ve done the testing for you and am speaking from first-hand experience.
-Let’s take a look at six rental listing sites that absolutely must make your shortlist.
+Because I own long-term rental properties, I’ve used most of these sites myself.
+Let’s take a look at six rental listing sites that should make your shortlist.

 1. Zillow Rental Manager